Article Image

 Discipline

-Discipline is the core of any effective and moral system of administration.
-It is a foundational value that sustains the integrity, accountability, and trustworthiness of the civil services.
-Being custodians of public interest and constitutional values, civil servants should demonstrate the best possible standards of professional behavior.
-Discipline helps in ensuring that public officials discharge their duties with a sense of accountability, within legal limits, and in accordance with the objectives of good governance.
-For aspirants preparing for the Civil Services Examination, understanding the concept of discipline in public services is significant not only from a theoretical standpoint but also in light of real-world administrative challenges and reforms.
-This section delves into the types, frameworks, mechanisms, and changing practices concerning upholding discipline in public administration, with modern examples and last year UPSC questions.
+Discipline is the core of any effective and moral administration system.
+It is a foundational value that sustains the civil services’ integrity, accountability, and trustworthiness.
+As custodians of public interest and constitutional values, civil servants should demonstrate the best possible standards of professional behaviour.
+Discipline helps ensure that public officials discharge their duties with a sense of accountability, within legal limits, and in accordance with the objectives of good governance.
+Understanding the concept of discipline in public services is significant not only from a theoretical standpoint but also in light of real-world administrative challenges and reforms for aspirants preparing for the Civil Services Examination.
+This section delves into the types, frameworks, mechanisms, and changing practices concerning upholding discipline in public administration, with modern examples and questions from last year’s UPSC.

 Consistency in decision-making

-In a way, discipline protects the institutional integrity and prevents civil servants from abusing the discretion and power vested in them.
+Discipline protects institutional integrity and prevents civil servants from abusing the discretion and power vested in them.

 Types of Discipline